Thursday, October 30, 2008

 Regarding John, how do I apply this to my community?

-Just as John is written in a much different style than Matthew, I am called to tell the Gospel to people in my own manners.
+Just as John is written in a much different style than Matthew, I am called to tell the Gospel to people in my own unique manners.

 Hunter Irvine